mspark0902/DSA/DataStructures.md

 #### Hashtable Vs Arrays
 - Search is ```O(n)``` in arrays where as its ```O(1)``` in Hashtables.
 Likewise many methods.
 ![alt text](image-16.png)
-- The major difference is hashtables datas are store in diffrent index, irrespective of the order. whereas in arrays the datas are store in sequential order starting index ```0```
+- The major difference is hashtables datas are store in different index, irrespective of the order. whereas in arrays the datas are store in sequential order starting index ```0```

 #### Pros and Cons
 - We use hashtables mostly for time optimizaition but it may take more space.
 There is always a tradeoff between these time and space.
 If time is more important then use hashtables.